epw/hoba-tools/simple/public/STATE_MACHINE.md

 	*  `redirect=`<current URL>
 	*  `original_identifier=`<site-supplied data, likely visible user
        name>
 1. User enters share code in new device.
+[See below for WebSockets flow](#websockets-new-device)
 1.  `HOBA.enter_share_code()` makes an API call to `/hoba.cgi` with
     `action=share_code_to_secret`
 1.  `/hoba.cgi` with `action=share_code_to_secret` looks up a user